DeepikaVootla/CodeMate/README.md

 Replace <random_subdomain> with your actual ngrok URL.

-Give the ngrok URL generated in the target_url to the GPT, in your chat.
+Share this ngrok URL with GPT, in your chat.